nezaboodka/reactronic/README.md

     application (state);
   - **Atomic Action** - a function that makes changes in observable objects in atomic way ("all or nothing");
-  - **Reaction** - a function that is executed automatically in response to changes made by a transaction;
+  - **Reactive Process** - a function that is executed automatically in response to changes made by a transaction;
-  - **Cache** -  a function which result is remembered and, if the becomes obsolete, recomputed on-demand.
+  - **Cached Result** -  function result that is remembered and, if the becomes obsolete, causes its function to re-execute on-demand.

 Demo application built with Reactronic: https://nevod.io/#/playground.
 Source code of the demo: https://gitlab.com/nezaboodka/nevod.web.public/-/blob/master/README.md.